 With over 30 years of experience in performing surgeries in spay/neuter clinics, Dr. Rindsig has performed easily over 50,000 spay and neuter surgeries.
 In addition to owning and maintaining her own private practice in Iowa, Dr. Rindsig continues to work with 3 spay/neuter clinics spaying and neutering thousands of pets in our ongoing effort to help reduce the pet population through pro-active work.
 In addition to her dogs and cats as companion pets, Dr. Rindsig's love of horses has given her the pleasure of owning a horse farm.

 University of Illinois, College of Veterinary Medicine

 With more than 10,000 surgeries since starting at our clinic in early 2013, Dr. Player is a meticulous surgeon whose knowledge and expertise is second-to-none and whose surgical skills are highly respected.
-Dr. Player has brought the latest knowledge on the newest techniques as well as a vast experience in canine behaviors and reproductive medicine to our clinic.
+Dr. Player has brought the latest knowledge on the newest techniques as well as vast experience in canine behaviors and reproductive medicine to our clinic.
 Dr. Player is a graduate of the University of Illinois College of Veterinary Medicine.
 Dr. Player shares her home with her husband and their pack of championship Rottweilers.

 Linda Lewiston, DVM